Last Updated: 2020-10-28

 and you move the vote

-setter logic to the update
+setter logic to the willUpdate

 lifecycle method.
-The update
+The willUpdate

 method is called before render